-Blue cabbage kimchi, truffle pizza, raw cakes or Indian naan rolls to go?
+Blue cabbage kimchi, truffle pizza or raw cakes to go?
 More and more creative concepts are sprouting up that provide vegan, vegetarian and often gluten-free food at your fingertips.
 Here are eight addresses in Munich's city centre that offer sound quality.

 Plant-based sandwiches to die for?
 You can get them at Plänty, a little place between Sendlinger Tor and Marienplatz.
 The delicious sandwiches have names that are as comical as they are telling, such as Dirty Härry (fiery pulled, vegan cheese with BBQ sauce), Bängkok Crunch (sunflower mince, blue cabbage kimchi and pesto) or Uuuhh Cäptain (Tu-Nah cream and home-pickled radishes).
 Fancy, fresh – and entirely vegan!
 In addition to sandwiches, Plänty also has pastries such as pretzels and brownies on offer, and you can get drinks and coffee there too, of course – all served in reusable cups and bowls.